 This key is relevant only for the iSCSI connection of an iSCSI session if RDMAExtensions=Yes was negotiated on the leading connection of the session.
-It is used by the initiator and the target to negotiate the maximum size of the data segment that a target may send to the initiator in an iSCSI control-type PDU.
+It is used by the initiator and the target to negotiate the maximum size of the data segment that a target may send to the initiator in an iSCSI control-type PDU in the full feature phase.